 The Conducting Master Class will focus on three orchestral compositions: Mozart's Symphony No. 40 in g minor, Mahler's Symphony No. 4, and Stravinsky's Petrushka.
 Four young, highly gifted conductors will study and rehearse these works with Daniele Gatti and the Royal Concertgebouw Orchestra.
 The goal will be to develop the participants’ ability to listen to the orchestra and to communicate both verbally and non-verbally with the musicians.
 The three sessions with orchestra, on 28, 29 and 30 June 2017, will be open to the public for an admission fee.
 The participating conductors, as well as other young conductors selected as auditors, will also attend classes with Daniele Gatti.

-The Conducting Master Class is made possible by support from the Stichting Ammodo and the Schweizer Mengelberg Stiftung.
+The Conducting Master Class is made possible by support from Ammodo and the Schweizer Mengelberg Stiftung.

 Detailed information and an application form.